phan-t/cas-socialabs/_labs/pipelines and code stream.rst

 Artifactory
 -----------
-Artifactory is a platform focused on storage of software artifacts.
-These artifacts are typically software artifacts (i.e. results of build processes) or application binaries.
+Artifactory is a platform focused on storage and consumption of software artifacts.
+These artifacts are typically results of build processes or application binaries.

 Bamboo
 ------